 Meditation, yoga, and therapy are also wonderful ways to ease ADD symptoms and find ways to manage symptoms, treat anxiety, control unhelpful behaviors, and generally get you through the day with more ease.
 Behavioral coaching and professional organizers can also be great assets to have on your team.

-It’s clear that once ADD testing is done and the official diagnosis has come in, that there are plenty of other options for how to treat ADD that don’t rely solely on medicine.
+has come in, that there are plenty of other options for how to treat ADD that don’t rely solely on medicine.
 Getting you to a good place is the most important thing and being upfront and honest about what you need to do is crucial.